cnolan3/Cicada-16/HardwareSpec/Interrupts.md

 ## **2. The Interrupt Process**

-The process for triggering and handling an interrupt is as follows:
+The process for triggering and handling an interrupt or CPU fault is as follows:

-1. A specific hardware event occurs (e.g., the V-Blank period begins).
+1. A specific hardware event occurs (e.g., the V-Blank period begins) OR a CPU fault condition is detected (e.g., unaligned memory access).
-2. The hardware automatically sets the corresponding flag bit in the **`IF` (Interrupt Flag)** register at `F201`.
+2. For hardware interrupts, the hardware automatically sets the corresponding flag bit in the **`IF` (Interrupt Flag)** register at `F201`.
+For CPU faults, the fault condition is directly detected by the CPU.
-3. At the end of each instruction cycle, the CPU checks for pending interrupts.
-An interrupt will be serviced if three conditions are met:
+3. At the end of each instruction cycle, the CPU checks for pending interrupts or faults.
+    *   **For Hardware Interrupts:** An interrupt will be serviced if three conditions are met:
         a.
 The master interrupt switch is enabled (which is done by the `EI` instruction).
         b.
 The specific interrupt's bit is set to `1` in the **`IE` (Interrupt Enable)** register at `F200`.
         c.
 The specific interrupt's bit is set to `1` in the **`IF` (Interrupt Flag)** register.
+    *   **For CPU Faults:** Faults are generally non-maskable and will be serviced immediately, regardless of the master interrupt switch or `IE`/`IF` registers.
+4. If conditions are met, the CPU performs the following actions:
+    a.
+Disables further interrupts (master interrupt switch is cleared).
+    b.
+Pushes the current 16-bit Program Counter (PC) to the stack.
-4. If these conditions are met, the CPU pushes its current 16-bit Program Counter (PC) to the stack and jumps to the address specified for that interrupt in the **Interrupt Vector Table**.
+    c.
+Pushes the current 16-bit Flags register (F) to the stack.
+    d.
+Jumps to the address specified for that interrupt or fault in the **Interrupt Vector Table**.
-5. The code at that address, the Interrupt Service Routine (ISR), is executed.
+5. The code at that address, the Interrupt Service Routine (ISR) or Fault Handler, is executed.
 6. Inside the ISR, the programmer is responsible for manually clearing the interrupt flag in the `IF` register by writing a `1` to its bit.
 This prevents the interrupt from immediately re-triggering after the ISR is complete.
+(This step is not applicable for CPU Faults, as they are not tied to `IF` bits).
-7. The ISR must end with the `RETI` (Return from Interrupt) instruction, which pops the original PC from the stack and re-enables the master interrupt switch.
+7. The ISR/Fault Handler must end with the `RETI` (Return from Interrupt) instruction, which pops the original F register, then the PC from the stack, and re-enables the master interrupt switch.

 ## **3. Interrupt Sources**